 • And so on, you can use any combinations of characters and asterisks to make a mask.

 3.2.
-Block or allow all IPs from selected countries by clicking “Whitelisted” or “Blacklisted”.
+Block all IP ranges of the selected countries by clicking “Blacklist” or "Blacklist all countries except selected":

-5. You could delete previously entered permissions.
+6. You could delete previously entered permissions.

-5.1.
-Select the entries you want to delete (checkbox 7) and delete it by button 8.
+6.1.
+Select the entries you want to delete (checkbox 3) and delete it by button 4.